CROW PASS HIKING TOUR

 The trail is relatively snow-free by late June, though the Crystal Lake basin south of the pass and some of the gullies north of the pass may hold snow well into the summer.
 An alpine pass, mountain glaciers, mining and Iditarod Trail history, wildlife, and access to off-trail wilderness rambles; one of South-Central Alaska’s classic alpine traverses.

-THIS DAY TOUR INCLUDES:
+THIS FULL DAY HIKING TOUR INCLUDES:

 - Knowledgeable and fun naturalist hiking guides